pelme/htpy/docs/common-patterns.md

 Using a file named `components.py` can be a good idea.
 If you have many components, you may create a `components` package instead.

-Your component functions can accept arbitrary argument with the required data.
+Your component functions can accept arbitrary arguments with the required data.
-It is a good idea to only use keyword arguments (put a `*` in the argument list to force keyword arguments):
+It is a good idea to only use keyword arguments (put a `*` on the left of the argument list to force keyword arguments):

 ```py title="views.py"